District of Columbia home rule: Relationship with Congress

 Even though the District of Columbia has an elected mayor and district council, significant congressional oversight of the District's local affairs remains in place.
 Congress has the power to review all bills passed by the council and can prevent them from taking effect even if the council passed them with a large majority.
-It can also pass legislation for the city without approval from residents or the local government and even revoke the home rule charter altogether.
-District leaders have long complained about the interventionist approach that Congress members who have no particular attachment to the city take in dealing with the District's local affairs.
-However, when confronted by hot-button political issues such as the death penalty, gun control, or gay marriage, members of Congress are often pressured to cast votes consistent with the beliefs of their constituents, regardless of the law's effect on the city.
+It can also pass legislation for the district without approval from residents or the local government and even revoke the home rule charter altogether.
+District leaders have long complained about the interventionist approach that Congress members who have no particular attachment to the district take in dealing with the District's local affairs.
+However, when confronted by hot-button political issues such as the death penalty, gun control, or gay marriage, members of Congress are often pressured to cast votes consistent with the beliefs of their constituents, regardless of the law's effect on the district.

-Occasionally, congressional intervention in the city's affairs has produced disastrous results.
+Occasionally, congressional intervention in the district's affairs has produced disastrous results.
 As an early example from the mid-19th century, when Jacksonian Democrats tried to exercise greater authority over the District, the population convened to request retrocession of the District back to the states of Maryland and Virginia.
 The efforts to return the northern portion of the District failed; however, the citizens of the District's southern territory of Alexandria successfully petitioned to retrocede that area to Virginia in 1846.

-The standing committees charged with oversight of the federal city, known as the District committees, were also originally believed to be unimportant compared to other committees with greater scope and authority.
+The standing committees charged with oversight of the district, known as the District committees, were also originally believed to be unimportant compared to other committees with greater scope and authority.
 As such, those appointed to the District committees were often less-respected members of Congress.
 For example, Theodore G. Bilbo, a senator from Mississippi in the 1930 and '40s, was made chairman of the United States Senate Committee on the District of Columbia during his final years in the Senate.
 Bilbo, an unapologetic racist, used the appointment to extend segregationist policies among the District's increasingly African American population.

 The District committees were largely restructured in the late 1970s and were downgraded to subcommittees in the 1990s.
 Currently, the District of Columbia is overseen in the House of Representatives by the Committee on Oversight and Government Reform and its Subcommittee on Health Care, District of Columbia, Census and the National Archives.
-As a courtesy to the city's residents, the District's non-voting delegate, currently Eleanor Holmes Norton, serves as a member of both committees.
+As a courtesy to the district's residents, the District's non-voting delegate, currently Eleanor Holmes Norton, serves as a member of both committees.
 The District is overseen in the United States Senate by the Committee on Homeland Security and Governmental Affairs and its Subcommittee on Oversight of Government Management, the Federal Workforce and the District of Columbia.
 The District has no representation in the Senate at all.